kulshekhar/ts-jest/docs/user/config/index.md

 ---
 title: Configuration
 ---
 TSJest configuration is done within Jest configuration object.
 This configuration can be in `package.json` under the `jest` property, or in its own `jest.config.js` file.
-The latter is preferred since it's a JavaScript file, but it depends on your needs and preference.
+The 2nd option is preferred since it's a JavaScript file, but it depends on your needs and preference.

 ## Jest preset